PatrickF1/fzf.fish/README.md

 - **Search input:** the pid and command of all running processes, outputted by `ps`
 - **Key binding and mnemonic:** <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>P</kbd> (`P` for process)
-- **Preview window:** the CPU usage, memory usage, start time, and other information about the process
+- **Preview window:** the CPU usage, memory usage, start time, and other information about the process (shown in red if exited)

 _The prompt used in the screencasts was created using [IlanCosman/tide](https://github.com/IlanCosman/tide)._